erikaduan/r_tips/NHMRC_analysis_2018.md

 <img src="NHMRC_analysis_2018_files/figure-markdown_github/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

+**Data insights:**

-**Insight:** The majority of grants funded are **project grants**, followed by **fellowships and scholarships**.
-The number of Career Development fellowships (supporting mid-career researchers) funded is lower than the number of other fellowships or post-graduate scholarships (excepting the relatively rare practitioner fellowships for clinicians), and is only ~50% of the number of Early Career fellowships.
+-   The majority of grants funded are project grants, followed by research-supporting fellowships and scholarships.
+-   The number of Career Development fellowships (supporting mid-career researchers) funded is lower than the number of other fellowships or post-graduate scholarships (excepting the relatively rare practitioner fellowships for clinicians), and is only ~50% of the number of Early Career fellowships funded.

 This data would support the notion that **mid-career fellowships are more competitive**, and that **there may be a lower chance of receiving independent fellowship funding during this career stage**.

-We can also view the actual numbers below.
+We can also view the actual numbers via a table count.

 ``` r
 clean_2018 %>%